denten-books/plain-text/5-sign.md

 rabbinate court, which, when faced with a law prohibiting observant Jews from erasing God's name, rule that words on the screen are not to be considered writing, therefore sanctioning their erasure [@mccorduck_universal_1985, 51;
 also quoted @heim_electric_1987, 192].
-Conversely, when scholars like Johnna Drucker, Katherine Hayles, and Matthew Kirschenbaum respond to Heim and company with hardened materialism, they are also rightly describing properties of digital inscription, but this time at the site of its archival immanence.
+Conversely, when scholars like Johanna Drucker, Katherine Hayles, and Matthew Kirschenbaum respond to Heim and company with hardened materialism, they are also rightly describing properties of digital inscription, but this time at the site of its archival immanence.